Covariantly functorial wrapped Floer theory on Liouville sectors: Liouville sectors

+\begin{remark} The convex completion is `complete' in two unrelated senses: both the Liouville vector field $Z_{\bar X}$ and the Hamiltonian vector field $X_I$ are complete in the positive direction. \end{remark}

+\begin{remark} One may also define the ``$\alpha$-completion'' of a Liouville sector for any $\alpha>0$ by considering instead the Liouville form $\lambda_\CC^\alpha$ on $\CC$.
+For $\alpha\in(0,1)$, the $\alpha$-completion is convex (and is, up to deformation, the convex completion), corresponding to the fact that $Z_\CC^\alpha$ has an index zero critical point at the origin.
+For $\alpha>1$, the Liouville vector field $Z_\CC^\alpha$ has index one at the origin, and hence the $\alpha$-completion is not convex in any reasonable sense (if, however, one has two Liouville sectors with the same $F$ and desires to glue them together via charts $F\times\CC_{\Re\geq 0}$ and $F\times\CC_{\Re\leq 0}$ from Proposition \ref{productnbhd}, it is natural to take $\alpha>1$ to define this gluing).
+The borderline case $\alpha=1$ corresponds to attaching an end $T^\ast\RR_{\leq 0}\times F$ (for instance the $1$-completion of $T^\ast B^n$ is $T^\ast\RR^n$).
+This $\alpha=1$ completion is an open Liouville sector in the sense of Remark \ref{opensector}. \end{remark}

-\begin{lemma} The horizontal completion $\bar X$ equipped with the Liouville form described above is a Liouville manifold, provided the extension $f:F\times\CC_{\Re<\varepsilon}\to\RR$ is bounded uniformly in $C^\infty$ and satisfies the two bulleted properties from Proposition \ref{productnbhd}. \end{lemma}
+\begin{lemma} The convex completion $\bar X$ equipped with the Liouville form described above is a Liouville manifold, provided the extension $f:F\times\CC_{\Re<\varepsilon}\to\RR$ is bounded uniformly in $C^\infty$ and satisfies the two bulleted properties from Proposition \ref{productnbhd}. \end{lemma}

 \begin{proof} We study the restriction of the Liouville vector field $Z_{\bar X}=Z_F+Z_\CC-X_f$ to the boundary of

 where $F_0\subseteq F$ is a Liouville domain such that $f$ is supported inside $F_0\times\CC_{\Re<\varepsilon}$, and $M<\infty$ is such that $f=f_{\pm\infty}$ for $\left|\Im\right|\geq M$.